Getting Help with Your Small Business

 I want to...

-Determine if the space chosen will work for my business
+Determine if a location or building will work for my business

 - Planning and Community Development

-Go to the City’s Planning and Development department can meet with you to discuss a location and determine whether it aligns with your business needs.
-A Pre-Application Meeting is free of charge and allows prospective applicants to sit down with a planner assigned to the geographic area to discuss a piece of property.
+The City’s Planning and Development department can meet with you to discuss a location and determine whether it aligns with your business needs.
+A Pre-Application Meeting is free of charge and allows business owners to meet with a planner to discuss a property.
 The planner will outline any major areas of concern, explain any applications required, and outline the process timeline.

 - Colorado Springs Utilities - Building & Development

-The RESTART program is designed to help small businesses, realtors and brokers find code-compliant commercial properties prior to their commitment to purchase, lease or develop the property, therefore avoiding unexpected and costly fire safety system upgrades after a lease or contract is signed.
+The RESTART program is designed to help small businesses, realtors, and brokers find code-compliant commercial properties prior to their commitment to purchase, lease or develop a property.
+This can avoid unexpected and costly fire safety system upgrades after a lease or contract is signed.